Monasterio de Piedra: History

-Muslims occupied the existing cities from the Roman Empire and Visigothic civilization, restoring them to a new splendor.
-This was the case of Huesca, Tarazona, Calahorra and, of course, Zaragoza.
-In other cases, they founded new cities, such as Tudela, Calatayud, Daroca and Barbastro.
-This is the case of the Calatayud region, which currently belongs Nuevalos and the Monasterio de Piedra.
-The area had a large Muslim population which successfully resisted the Christian reconquest several times, as well as attempts of cultural assimilation.
-The monasteries served, among other things, as centers of evangelization and colonization.

 The monastery was constructed for defensive strength, with a web of minor fortresses, in an area heavily populated by Muslims.
 Since the Muslim era, there were abundant irrigation systems, canals, ditches and castles.
 In 1201, Pope Innocent III issued a papal bull for D. Arnold, successor to the first abbot, confirming possession of property owned by the monastery on its own terms.
 In 1212 Pope Innocent III issued a papal bull confirming all former possessions.
 During the reign of Pedro IV the differences between monks and residents in 1335 caused the king to receive the Stone Monastery with their vassals under his tutelage.
 Subsequently, the pontiffs were granted protection.
 The monks made several altercations, among which were the passage of merchant caravans of mules, the exploitation of the salt in the municipality of Nuevalos, water use in the villages of the region, dominion over the villages, tithe, etc.

 Excerpts from the Archivo Historico Nacional in Spain in the Aragonese language correspond to a sentence of the second half of the 13th century (between 1260 and 1265).
 We can see among other things: the origin of the term "pieça", (piece, part), which currently holds in Llumes village to designate the farms, but is lost in the rest of Aragon; the references to localities are under its current names except for Calatayud which appears as "Calataiub".
 The village now called Llumes is named "Flumes" from Flumen, or "river" in Latin.
 The municipalities correspond with the current ones, the limit between Monterde and Llumes is still the road from Cubel to the Monastery, which is the current limit of the Parish of San Miguel.